Jean Wells (artist): Work

 At the same time, Wells has continued to develop themes related to food, candy and body image in a number of ongoing series, a programmatic exploration she began in 2008.
 Much like artists whose influence she admires such as Wayne Thiebaud, Warhol and Koons (19), Wells produces luxuriant and decorative surfaces that are seductive to broad audiences while leaving open the door to questions of critique predicated on feminist or other ideological concerns.

-While Wells is an American artist who works with consumerist themes related to American products, she has been well received in her frequent international forays.
-In addition to the many art fairs noted above, Wells has exhibited in galleries in the Netherlands, Greece, India, Spain, China, England, Mexico and France.
-In May 2009, Wells opened her solo exhibition "Mosaico" at Imaginart* in Barcelona, Spain and was a featured artist at SCOPE Basel, Switzerland in June 2009.

 2010 highlights for Wells included exhibition at the prestigious Frederick R.Weisman Art Foundation, gallery exhibits in Mykonos and Amsterdam, and in December, the unveiling to the public of the monumentally scaled installation Giant Kiss at the L.A.
 Art Show.
 At twenty feet tall and twelve feet wide, this is one of Wells' largest works.
 Resembling a giant Hershey's Kiss, complete with silver foil, trademark paper tag and subtle chocolate scent, the installation was large enough for visitors to walk inside and cuddle on a bench to watch a film loop of couples kissing, compiled from historic silent movies.

-In 2011, highlights included the exhibition of Urban Fruit Tree at the Los Angeles County Museum of Art (LACMA), inclusion in the prestigious Peréz Simón collection, as well as many art fairs.

-In 2012, in addition to her usual slate of exhibits at galleries and fairs, Wells exhibited and participated in events at the Laguna Art Museum, the San Diego Air & Space Museum and the Oceanside Museum of Art.
-A major purchase of an oversized mosaic sculpture in the shape of a bottle of Chanel No. 5 was purchased and put on display at the Chanel headquarters in New York City.
-In the second half of the year, her work will be exhibited at the Frederick R. Weisman Museum of Art, California, Pop Culture show, from August 25 – December 2.